 The Ash Meadows refuge has up to 40 springs of varying sizes, spread over several miles of the desert, plus several reservoirs, at least one of which (Crystal Reservoir

 ) is available (free) for swimming and boating.
 Other notable sites include Point of Rocks Springs - several sparkling pools at the base of exposed, cacti-covered limestone terraces, and Rodgers Spring, a large pool towards the north of the refuge.

 In the northeast corner of Ash Meadows National Wildlife Refuge, at the base of a range of barren hills, lies Devils Hole

 , officially part of Death Valley National Park.
-The hole is a sheer-sided cavity in the rocks about 10 meters deep and forms the entrance to a flooded cave system, but is not very interesting to look at and not well signposted, perhaps as tourists are not really meant to visit.
+The hole is a sheer-sided cavity in the rocks about 30 feet deep and forms the entrance to a flooded cave system, but is not very interesting to look at and not well signposted, perhaps as tourists are not really meant to visit.
 The site contains rusty scientific monitoring equipment and is enclosed by a high security fence to prevent anyone disturbing the endangered Devils Hole pupfish that inhabit the murky waters below - their population fluctuates between about 500 in summer and 200 in winter.
-Pupfish exist in 8 very isolated pockets of moisture in the Mojave Desert, remnants of much wetter times long gone, and all are now endangered.
+The pupfish exist only in eight very isolated pockets of moisture in the Mojave Desert, remnants of much wetter times long gone, and all are now endangered.
 It is rather sad to think that this one species lives only in this dull, algae-filled pool at the bottom of a hole in a dusty, unknown part of the desert.